 How would a fresh diagnosis of your own deep longings change your next choice?
 How would it alter your prayer life, your work life, your church life, your next conversation with God, with someone in the waiting room with you?
 Are you leaning out, when you should be leaning in?

 Go to the limits of your longing, the poet advises.
 Flare up like a flame.
 Don’t let your last emotion get the last word.
-Transcend.
 Rise above.
-Get in touch again with the Deep, with the Holy Spirit.
+Get in touch again with the Holy Spirit.
 Let your longings take you toward the Kingdom, which is home for you.

-*I’m grateful to Ruth Burgner for passing this poem along.
-Ruth also deserves credit for asking life-giving questions.
+*I’m grateful to Ruth Burgner who deserves so much credit for asking life-giving questions.